Paouky/paouky-docs/docs/about-grin/emission.md

 Grin introduces a constant block subsidy in order to remain sufficiently secure over the coming years and decades.
 Block reward is then *guaranteed*, regardless of how full the blocks are, or how much users are willing to pay in fees for faster confirmation.

-Furthermore, This type of emission provides a lot of certainty, and avoids the shortcomings of the standard decreasing emission which has yet to be proven stable and effective on a longer time horizon.
-The uncertainty in emission changes is eliminated both for users, who never know how the chain's security might be affected, and for miners who wish to plan their operations far into the future.
+Furthermore, This type of emission removes a lot of uncertainty, and avoids the shortcomings of the standard decreasing emission which has yet to be proven stable and effective on a longer time horizon.

 ### Fees